Roman Republic

 As we shall see, the object illustrated above, which was also discovered on the site of the temple on Tell K, must have pre-dated the reign of Ur-Nanshe and so must have originally been placed in the ‘Lower Construction’.
 Sébastien Rey (referenced below, at p.
 209) characterised it as:

-1. “... an oversized and therefore symbolic limestone votive Mace-head ... that is decorated with reliefs ...”
+1. “... an oversized and therefore symbolic limestone votive mace-head ... that is decorated with reliefs ...”

 He described the figure on the flat, un-pierced upper surface as:

-1. “... a lion-headed eagle with outstretched wings.”
+1. “... a lion-headed eagle with outspread wings.”

 1. this image; and